Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 10. Go on an Epic Hike

 The hikes around Lake Atitlán are arguably some of the best in the world.
-Some of them lead to black sand beaches while others skirt through maize and coffee fields, across hills and Mayan towns, and some even up the steep slopes of an ancient volcano.
+Some lead to black sand beaches, while others skirt through maize and coffee fields, across hills and Mayan towns, and some even climb up the steep slopes of an ancient volcano.

-One of my favorite hikes to do is called the Lower Mayan Trail which begins in Santa Cruz La Laguna and ends over in Tzununa or San Marcos La Laguna.
+One of my favorite hikes is the Lower Mayan Trail, which begins in Santa Cruz La Laguna and ends in Tzununa or San Marcos La Laguna.
 (You can also hike this route in the opposite direction.)

-Since Santa Cruz is located just one boat ride over from Panajachel, you should consider setting out early in the morning for a fun 2-3 hour hike!
-You will be blown away by the views.
+Since Santa Cruz is just one boat ride from Panajachel, consider setting out early in the morning for a fun 2-3 hour hike!
+You’ll be blown away by the views.

 Bonus – Stroll the Boardwalk